chef/chef-web-docs/content/style_guide/hugo.md

 : The GitHub repository that the document originates from.
 This is used to generate "Edit on GitHub" links on each page.
 For example:
 `chef-server`, `chef-workstation`, `chef-web-docs`, `automate`.

+robots
+: Use robots to add a value to the `robots` meta tag in a page.

+st_robots
+: Add a `robots` meta tag specifically for the [Swiftype Site Search Crawler](https://swiftype.com/documentation/site-search/crawler-configuration/meta-tags).

 product
 : `product` is a list of Chef products that are relevant to a page.
 Relevant values: